isomerpages/ogp/_about-us/eng/keewei.md

   - Primary Care
 accomplishments: >-
-  * Built managerial capacity on the HealthTech team by onboarding Angel to primary care team and transitioning Jen Wei into a TLM role for Care360.
+  * Built managerial capacity on the HealthTech team by onboarding Angel to primary care team and transitioning Jen Wei into a TLM role for Care360

-  * Restarted the Armoury team and coached the team to deliver on the committed milestones.
+  * Restarted the Armoury team and coached the team to deliver on the committed milestones

   * Worked with Eugene to start up the security team at OGP.
-Evaluated and pushed MDM with Yuanruo.
+Evaluated and pushed MDM with Yuanruo
 quote: We focus on solving real problems and not on building abstract solutions
 linkedinId: ""